ryu-highabusa/COMDATsamba/README.md

 # Header data
-File headers are 33 or 34 pointers
+DOA2 arcade file headers have 33 pointers;

+DOA2 console ports added an extra section (0x84) for simplified reversal inputs for a total of 34 pointers - (this pointer is nulled out in DOA4).

 Offset	|	Address	|	Length	|	Description	|
 -----	|	-----	|	-----	|	-----	|